Oireachtas na Gaeilge

 Oireachtas na Gaeilge (/ga/, "The Irish (language) Gathering") is an annual arts festival of Irish culture, which has run since the 1890s.
 Inspired by the Welsh eisteddfodau, the festival has included different events connected with Irish language and culture over the years.
-Today the festival organisation runs events throughout the year, but the most prominent is Oireachtas na Samhna ("the November gathering") held on the last weekend of October or the first of November, when more than 10,000 people attend the seven-day event.
+Today the festival organisation runs events throughout the year, but the most prominent is Oireachtas na Samhna ("the Samhain gathering") held on the last weekend of October or the first of November, when more than 10,000 people attend the seven-day event.

 History

 The first Oireachtas na Gaeilge festival was organised in 1897 by Conradh na Gaeilge (the Gaelic League), which envisaged it as part of a renaissance of traditional Irish arts and culture. in the Round Room of Dublin's Rotunda, one of the largest halls in the city at that time.
 It was just a half-day festival, but the attendance still exceeded a thousand people, an unexpected level of interest.

 In contrast to today's festival, there was little emphasis on the performing arts.
 The competitions included two for poetry, five for prose essays, one for poetry compilations; a competition for unpublished songs or stories in Irish; a competition for new song compositions and a recitation competition.

 While the festival management pulled off accomplishments including the staging of the first Irish-language opera, the popularity of the Oireachtas waned in the early part of the twentieth century, and the festival was cancelled for a number of years in the 1920s and 1930s.
-In response, the organisers, under the Directorship of Liam Ó Maolaodha attempted from the 1990s on to market the festival to younger speakers of Irish via outings, discos, and other youth-oriented events.
+Since the 1990s, the organisers, under the Directorship of Liam Ó Maolaodha have attempted on to make the festival appealing to younger speakers of Irish via outings, discos, and other youth-oriented events.

 The festival was originally held in Dublin, but since the 1970s, it has been held in different cities and towns around Ireland.
 The festival culminates in four major competitions over the weekend: